Expert articles Problem Solving and Continuous Improvement Quality and Compliance

 Nissan’s implementation of QRQC was highly successful, and the system quickly spread to other industries, including aerospace, electronics, and healthcare.
 Today, QRQC is used by companies worldwide as a tool for improving product quality, reducing defects, and increasing efficiency.

-What Is QRQC (Quick Response Quality Control)?
+What Is QRQC (Quick Response Quality Control) and what does it mean?

 QRQC stands for Quick Response Quality Control, a problem-solving methodology that combines quality control, continuous improvement, and teamwork to resolve quality issues in a manufacturing environment.
 It is a structured approach to problem-solving that involves identifying the problem, analyzing its root cause, handling anomalies, implementing corrective actions, and verifying their effectiveness.